GlobalDataBarometer/handbook/docs/index.md

 *   Test the collection of indicator data that can be used by companion products to the overall Barometer index, maximising the re-use value of the data we collect.

 This handbook contains only the draft primary indicators for our upcoming expert survey.
 A more complete list of indicators including proposed secondary data use will be released later in 2021.
+## 2021 Pilot Edition

+This 2021 Edition of the Global Data Barometer is being approached as a pilot in order to explore:

+* Running the study through a network of regional hubs;
+* Expanding beyond an open data focus to look at data for the public good;
+* New indicator designs and research guidance;
+* Partnership models for developing, reviewing and using indicator data.

+Learning from this edition will provide the basis for long-term planning to be able to carry out the Barometer study in future years.
 ## Indicator Development

 Following the project design workshop in January 2020, and early pilot work in Summer 2020, we have explored an approach to indicator development that seeks to: